Isaiah 26:4 “Trust ye in the Lord forever: for the Lord Jehovah is everlasting strength.”

 When we are born again, we enter the straight gate, and the narrow way.

-In this way, we meet with many things which will shake our belief, and try and tear us away from following Him.
+In this way, we meet with many things which will shake our belief, and try to tear us away from following Him.

 There are difficulties,……trials……and failures by others……and by ourselves, which discourage us.